haijin-development/php-tools/documentation/ordered-collection.md

  * @param callable $closure A closure that is evaluated on each item in the collection and returns true or false.
  * @param object $binding An optional binding for the closure.
  *
- * @return OrderedCollection A new OrderedCollection with the items that makes the closure evaluate to true.
+ * @return Ordered_Collection A new Ordered_Collection with the items that makes the closure evaluate to true.
  */
 public function select($closure, $binding = null);
 ```